DavidRandallPeters/UnrealEngine/UE4_002_IntroToBlueprints.md

 - Click and drag off the **Event BeginPlay**'s **Execution pin** - and release.
 We're presented with a huge list of 'Executable Actions'.

+We want to find a *function* called *Print String*.
+We can absolutely select this option by drilling in to *Utilities » String » Print String* - but a much faster method would be to start typing *Print String* in the search field.

+- Begin typing **Print String** in the search field and select it when it appears in the list